-Michael Erlewine: That's partly the reason why I'm calling is that there is...from my understanding from Eric King and from Dennis King and other people, that there was a point and time when you and Eric got together and compared notes.
+Michael Erlewine: That's partly the reason why we're talking, that there is...from my understanding from Eric King and from Dennis King and other people, that there was a point and time when you and Eric got together and compared notes.
 From that meeting, Eric King he went on, at some point, to make a beginning book of poster data and then make it more and more sophisticated as years went by.